ViolaSangut/30-Days-DevOps-Challenge---Weather-Dashboard/README.md

+# 30-Days-DevOps-Challenge
-# 30-Days-DevOps-Challenge---Weather-Dashboard
+# Weather-Dashboard

-This project focuses on creating a python app that collects weather data and stores it in a storage bucket.
+DAy 1: This project focuses on creating a python app that collects weather data using the OpenWeather API and stores it in a AWS S3.